Guidelines for Requesting BUILD Conference Travel Support

 - Submit original itemized receipts to be processed.

 - Receipts should be separated by item type (transportation, meals, etc.) and organized by date.

 - Meal receipts should be submitted in order by date with the total amount paid written in (including tip).
 Label each one as breakfast, lunch, or dinner.
 If you eat in a group, make sure to indicate which charge(s) are yours and calculate your total.

 - Forward your abstract confirmation (if not already sent).

 - Forward a copy of the conference agenda.

 - Reimbursements must be completed within 30 days of your return date.

 Funding is limited and is only guaranteed upon approval.
 Depending on workload, reimbursements can take up to 3-4 weeks.
-The Foundation Office mails reimbursement checks.
+Sometimes the Foundation Office mails reimbursement checks.
 If you have had an address change, inform BUILD asap.